 When indicators of impairment are present, the Company evaluates the carrying value of long-lived assets, other than goodwill, in relation to the operating performance and future cash flows or the appraised values of the underlying assets.
 Generally, the Company's policy is to review for impairment stores open more than three years for which current cash flows from operations are negative.
 Impairment results when the carrying value of the assets exceeds the undiscounted future cash flows expected to be generated by the assets.
 The Company's estimate of undiscounted future cash flows is based upon historical operations of the stores and estimates of future store profitability which encompasses many factors that are subject to variability and difficult to predict.
 If a long-lived asset is found to be impaired, the amount recognized for impairment is equal to the difference between the carrying value and the asset's estimated fair value.
-The fair value is estimated based primarily upon estimated future cash flows over the asset's remaining useful life (discounted at the Company's credit adjusted risk-free rate) or other reasonable estimates of fair market value.
+The fair value is estimated based primarily upon estimates of fair market value.
 Assets to be disposed of are adjusted to the fair value less the cost to sell if less than the book value.